romanowski/blog/neo4j.md

 (person {title: "PM"})-[:managing]->(project)-[:connection]->(action)<-[:working]-(person)
                     (cost_centre {name: "Wireless"})-[:has]->(action)
 ```
-This is written in two lines, but when visualised, we would have this single "action" in the centre of our picture.
+This is written in two lines, but when visualised, we would have this single "action" node in the centre of our picture.

-Now we may want to add even more data - our PM just handed this project over from someone else, there could be more actions in her project and she wants to e.g. see progress or perhaps how much time every working person spent on her projects last week.
-And this is just the beginning.

 ## Let's complicate it: lambda-like architecture for time-machine with immutable data

 Our graph can represent graph of connections and advancement of executed projects for the current moment of time, "now".
-We already had a functionality to keep previous changes of "node" values, like an action.name, but we didn't have anything to keep track when our action goes to another project.
+We already had a functionality to keep previous changes of node values, like an action.name, but we didn't have anything to keep track when our action moves to another project.
 We needed an architecture to cover immutability of the whole data structure.
 We may ask "how our projects and assignements were looking like 3 months ago", or "who moved that project and did we save more than 10% of global R&and;D costs"?
 Or perhaps we just want so do some aggregation over periods of time to see how the progress has been going on.

 The answer was to separate mutable changes from immutable "cores", time-stamping all the changes - where the change of data is both a change in node properties and connections between them.